eliotcochrane/eliotcochrane.github.io/_posts/2024-02-16-saj-badge-test.md

 | Level 2- 2級 | - Parallel long turns <br> - Parallel short turns <br> - Stem turn (natural terrain) |
 | Level 1 - 1級 | - Parallel long turns <br> - Parallel short turns <br> - General skiing (varied radii turns) <br> - Parallel short turns (uneven terrain, bumps/moguls) |

-From this stage, once you pass your 1st Level Exam (1級), you can branch out into two differing paths.
-One being the instructor route where you will work and study to become proficient in what to teach, how to teach, and build a love for skiing within students.
+From this stage, once skiers passed the 1st Level Exam (1級), they may branch out into two differing paths.
+One being the instructor route where skiers will work and study to become proficient in what to teach, how to teach, and build a love for skiing within students.

-Or you can continue down the demonstration skiing rabbit hole and go for the Technical Prize and the Crown Prize levels of skiing.
+Or skiers can continue down the demonstration skiing rabbit hole and go for the Technical Prize and the Crown Prize levels of skiing.
 The test is nearly identical to the 1st Level Exam (1級) but the points required to pass are much higher.
-Each event you are given a max of 100 points.
+For each event, examinees are given a max of 100 points.

 | Level | Requirements |
 | ----- | ----- |